Betula pendula - Silver birch

 Distribution and habitat

-Betula Pendula is at home in large parts of Europe and Asia and occurs from the Atlantic coast to Eastern Siberia and Scandinavia to the Mediterranean.
+Betula pendula is at home in large parts of Europe and Asia and occurs from the Atlantic coast to Eastern Siberia and Scandinavia to the Mediterranean.
 In the Alps and other mountains, it can grow to height of 2,000 meters.
-The hanging birch is a pioneer plant that quickly settles on open areas, especially after fires, clearing or other disorders.
+The silver birch is a pioneer plant that quickly settles on open areas, especially after fires, clearing or other disorders.

 Ecological meaning